Josemarome/deep-learning-challenge/README.md

-# Deep Learning Challenge: Alphabet Soup Neural Network
+# Deep Learning: Alphabet Soup Neural Network

 ## Summary
 This project focuses on building a binary classification model to assist the non-profit organization **Alphabet Soup** in identifying the best candidates for funding.
 The model predicts the success likelihood of applicants based on historical data.